 Geotechnical Completion Report (Building Platforms)

-A Geotechnical Completion Report by a suitably qualified and Registered Engineer shall be provided to Council with the section 224(c) application in accordance with the “Auckland Council Code of Practice (CoP) for Land Development and Subdivision”, Section 2.6.
-The report shall confirm the Factor of Safety as per CoP and stability of the land for residential development including any special conditions/requirements to be met for any future development on the site.
-The Geotechnical Completion Report shall also include all associated as-built plans for earthworks and subsoil drains and a Statement of Professional Opinion on Suitability of the Land for building construction.
+A Geotechnical Completion Report by a suitably qualified and Registered Engineer must be provided to Council with the section 224(c) application in accordance with the “Auckland Council Code of Practice (CoP) for Land Development and Subdivision”, Section 2.6.
+The report must confirm the Factor of Safety as per CoP and stability of the land for residential development including any special conditions/requirements to be met for any future development on the site.
+The Geotechnical Completion Report must also include all associated as-built plans for earthworks and subsoil drains and a Statement of Professional Opinion on Suitability of the Land for building construction.

 Advice Note: The findings of this Geotechnical Completion Report may necessitate the requirement for a consent notice on the residential lots in respect to future development of a dwelling.

+Infrastructure

 Electricity

-The consent holder must make provision for telecommunications and electricity to all lots in accordance with the requirements of the respective utility operators.
+The Consent Holder must make provision for electricity to all lots in accordance with the requirements of the respective utility operators.
 Certification from the utility providers that works have been satisfactorily undertaken must be provided when applying for a certificate under section 224(c) of the Act.

 Telecommunications